Helping people to become remote workers is such a wide net to cast.

 Please note that you do not need to be on every social network.

 The headline sounds a little drastic, but it’s the truth.

-As mentioned earlier in the article, within six months my business could have failed.
-A mix of stress, lack of focus and procrastination was stopping me from moving the business forward.
+As mentioned earlier in the article, my business could have failed within six months.
+A mix of stress, lack of focus, and procrastination stopped me from moving the business forward.

-My morning routine used to consist of taking a shower, eating breakfast and then browsing the internet for inspiration on what content to create.
-A few hours passed and nothing was achieved.
+My morning routine consisted of taking a shower, eating breakfast, and then browsing the internet for inspiration on what content to create.
+A few hours passed, and nothing was achieved.